- 11.1 Outside Activities

 Procedures for Reporting Remunerated Outside Activities

-Except during the summer when he or she is not under contract to the University, a full-time faculty member who engages in outside activities for which he or she is remunerated must report each such activity to his or her division chair prior to, when possible, the commencement of the activity.
-If in the division chair's judgment the activity will interfere with the faculty member's performance of duties at the University or constitute a conflict of interest (see section 11.2), it is the responsibility of the division chair to discuss and attempt to resolve the problem with the faculty member.
-The division chair must identify the specific nature and extent of the faculty member's diminished effectiveness or the conflict of interest.
-If an agreement cannot be reached, the matter will be taken to the dean of academic affairs who will attempt to reach a resolution satisfactory to both the individual and the administration.
+Except during the summer when he or she is not under contract to the University, a full-time faculty member who engages in outside activities for which he or she is remunerated must report each such activity to his or her Associate Dean prior to, when possible, the commencement of the activity.
+If in the Associate Dean's judgment the activity will interfere with the faculty member's performance of duties at the University or constitute a conflict of interest (see section 11.2), it is the responsibility of the Associate Dean to discuss and attempt to resolve the problem with the faculty member.
+The Associate Dean must identify the specific nature and extent of the faculty member's diminished effectiveness or the conflict of interest.
+If an agreement cannot be reached, the matter will be taken to the Dean of Academic Affairs who will attempt to reach a resolution satisfactory to both the individual and the administration.
 The dean will make a final determination.

 Non-remunerated Professional Activities